As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Shape.
 It is important to observe the shape of the carbide when the tool is new, so this can be maintained.

 - Sharpness.
 A bench grinder with a silicon carbide wheel of 80 grit or finer or diamond pads can be used to sharpen a carbide.
 The carbide needs to be returned to its original shape.
-Sharp edges need to be beveled or chamfered as they were before the carbide being used.
+Sharp edges need to be beveled or chamfered as they were before the carbide was used.
 A carbide that is too sharp is more likely to chip or crack.

 - Heads.
 Keep in mind that Tungsten Carbide is a very hard metal; special equipment will be necessary to redress a carbide tip.